 However, unless you’ve parked in an underground garage, chances are your cabin is still warmer than the outside air.

-Tip: Your ventilation system can only do so much, so it’s best to open at least two doors on opposing sides for a few minutes before you set off to remove the hot air, and drive a couple of blocks with the windows rolled down before you start the AC.
+Tip: Your ventilation system can only do so much, so it’s best to open at least two doors on opposing sides for a few minutes to remove most of the hot air before you set off, and drive a couple of blocks with the windows rolled down before you start the AC.

 If you ventilate your car properly before you hit the road you’ll be able to resist the urge to crank it all the way up.
-Most Automatic AC systems start low and increase the fan speed gradually until the car reaches the set temperature.
-You should do the same if you have a manual system, as it’s better for you and your riders, as well as your car.
+Most automatic AC systems start low and increase the fan speed gradually until the car reaches the set temperature.
+You should try to mimic that if you have a manual system, as it’s better for you and your riders, as well as your car.

 Tip: Get in the habit of checking the air recirculation button every time you start the AC.
 It shuts out the hot air and eases the load on your AC, meaning a more pleasant ride, less fuel consumption, and a longer compressor life.